VUEngine/vuengine.github.io/documentation/tutorial/pong-manager.md

 }
 ```

-In the constructor's implementation, it will retrieve the the disk by calling [Stage::getChildByName](/documentation/api/class-stage/) and passing to it the name of the [Actor](/documentation/api/class-actor/) that we are interested in:
+In the constructor's implementation, initialize the variables for the score:

 ```cpp
 #include "PongManager.h"